Skip to content

 The Grid Method Multiplication

-The grid method is a helpful way to solve multiplication problems involving numbers larger than 1-digit numbers.
+The grid multiplication grid method is a more formal way to solve multiplication problems than the partitioning method shown above.
 This method builds on your knowledge of partitioning.

 Can you solve 53 x 8 using the grid method?
 Use the example below to help you.